gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Convenient testing of plugins with Gradle TestKit

 Gradle 2.6 introduced the [Gradle TestKit](userguide/test_kit.html), which made it easier to thoroughly test Gradle plugins and build logic.
-The TestKit has improved and matured with subsequent Gradle releases.
+The TestKit has improved and matured with each subsequent Gradle release.

 The [Java Gradle Plugin Development Plugin](userguide/javaGradle_plugin.html) now makes the plugin-under-test's implementation classpath discoverable at test time automatically.
 This means you need less manual build configuration in order to test your plugin.